When I was training to be a teacher I worked for a short time at quite a rough comprehensive school in the south of England.

 We could treat every confused, lost, angry, hurt child as a troublemaker.
 But when we do so, nobody wins.
 We don’t change kids for the better by coldly and mechanically punishing them.
 Beneath all the anger, all the animosity is a kid that needs support, needs listening to, needs understanding.

 What changed Sean in this particular instance wasn’t some unattainable, elusive ‘gift’ that some teachers seem to possess and others can only dream about.
 It wasn’t the school’s perfectly organised behaviour policy.
 It wasn’t an ‘all singing, all dancing’ lesson filled with exciting activities.
 It wasn’t a series of tangible rewards nor was it the threat of a hierarchy of increasingly severe consequences.
 It wasn’t even the result of praise and encouragement lavished on the boy every time he did something right.
-There’s nothing wrong with any of these things of course; they all help and have their place in our schools.
-But the one thing that always makes such a noticeable difference with the Seans of this world is that he was made to feel valued and cared for.
+There’s nothing wrong with any of these things of course; they can all help and have their place in our schools.
+But the one thing that always makes such a noticeable difference with the Seans of this world - and any teacher can do this - is making them feel valued and cared for.

 Kids like Sean become problems in our schools largely because they feel disconnected.
 They feel that the school has nothing to offer them; they feel they don’t belong there.
 If we are to help kids like Sean we have to reach out to them, show them we care about them, and support them.